 The most common type of urinary bladder cancer is transitional cell carcinoma (TCC).
-This is a tumor of the cells that line the urinary bladder.
+This is a tumor of the cells that line the inside of the urinary bladder.
 Other less common types of tumors of the bladder may include leiomyosarcomas, fibrosarcomas and other soft tissue tumors.
 TCC can also arise in the kidney, ureters, urethra, prostate or vagina.
 It can spread (metastasize) to the lungs, lymph nodes, bones or other organs.
 Approximately 20% of dogs with bladder cancer have metastases at the time of diagnosis.
-Bladder cancer is much more common in dogs than cats, but TCC accounts for less than 1% of all reported cancers in dogs.
+Bladder cancer is much more common in dogs than cats, but TCC only accounts for less than 1% of all reported cancers in dogs.
 TCC can occur in any breed but is most common in Shetland sheepdogs, Scottish terriers, wirehair fox terriers, West Highland terriers, and beagles.
 Middle-aged or elderly female dogs are most commonly affected.
-Some studies have suggested that exposure to certain chemicals (pesticides) may increase the risk for a dog to develop bladder cancer.
+Some studies have suggested that chronic exposure to certain chemicals (petrochemicals, pesticides) may increase the risk for a dog to develop bladder cancer.

 The symptoms of bladder cancer can be similar to those seen with urinary tract infections.
 These include small, frequent urination, painful urination, bloody urine and incontinence.
-Symptoms often improve initially with administration of antibiotics (as bladder infection is a common concurrent disease) but then recur a short time later.
+Symptoms will often improve initially with administration of antibiotics (as bladder infection is a common concurrent disease) but then recur a short time later.
 A veterinarian may feel the tumor during abdominal palpation if it is large.

 Veterinary bladder tumor antigen (VBTA) test: This is a screening test run on urine to check for bladder tumors in dogs.
 One of the pitfalls of this test is that dogs without bladder cancer might test positive for VBTA, especially if there is a bladder infection.